LaussenLabs/atriumdb/sdk/docs/source/installation.rst

 MariaDB
 ---------------

-If you are using AtriumDB with MariaDB on Linux you have to make sure you have MariaDB server version 10.11 installed on your computer first.
+If you are using AtriumDB with MariaDB on Linux you have to make sure you have at least MariaDB server version 10.11 installed on your computer first.
 On windows this step is unnecessary and you can go straight pip installing AtriumDB.

 .. code-block:: bash